altano/npm-packages/SECURITY.md

 ## Reporting a Vulnerability

-You may report vulnerabilities to altano@gmail.com and, while I make no support promises, I may respond to the vulnerability report.
+You may report vulnerabilities to <altano@gmail.com> and, while I offer no guarantees, I may respond to and/or handle the vulnerability report.